 Gardiners Bay Overlook

 A panoramic view of Gardiners Bay, Gardiners Island and Napeague, from an elevation of approximately 80 feet above sea level.
 Access to the overlook is via a short footpath from the corner of Waters Edge and Captains Walk.
-There is a small parking area bordered by a split rail fence at the entrance to the footpath.
+There is a sign near the footpath that identifies the overlook location.
+There is no street parking there.

 Accabonac Harbor Parcel